 Young company investments (angel and venture capital) have steadily increased from over $30 million in 2008 to over $100 million in 2018¹.
-The New Zealand tech sector economy is now starting to see the fruits of these investments with growth starting at $6.3 billion in 2008 to $11.1 billion in 2018¹.
-Ten years ago a startup relied on the high wealth of a few local investors for a capital raise.
-Now there are angel networks in our major towns and cities with busy calendars of pitch nights and mentoring sessions that are matching up Kiwi innovation with available capital.
-Ten years ago an investor might have ‘gambled’ on one local business, now this asset class has evolved and matured it requires more respect and better handling.
+The New Zealand tech sector economy is now starting to see the fruits of these investments with their contribution to the economy starting at $6.3 billion in 2008 and growing to $11.1 billion in 20181.
+Ten years ago a startup relied on a few local investors for a capital raise.
+Now there are angel networks in most of our major towns and cities with busy calendars of pitch nights and mentoring sessions that are matching Kiwi innovation with available capital.

-These numerous investments need to be contained and monitored and the Syndex investor portal is ideally placed for angel investment management.
-Once an investor moves past 5 investments, it is difficult to keep track of where they are in their cycles and valuations.
+These investments should be carefully monitored, and the Syndex investor portal is ideally placed for angel investment management.
+Once an investor moves past 5 investments, it can be difficult to keep track of where these ventures are in their life cycles with the consequent impact on their valuations.
 The one-stop hub holds all investor portfolio records, reporting and documents, as well as analytics.

 The functionality of the Syndex platform is there to make transacting easier and quicker.
-Regulatory checks are completed once, rather than as a repetitive task for each deal.
-Communication between parties becomes easier as it opens up a direct channel between investor and startup (ideally the startups keep a consistent dialogue with their shareholders to increase investor confidence).
-Exiting deals, via the Syndex secondary market opens up options and makes investing much more attractive.
-All documents and term sheets sit in one accessible place to assist in due diligence and managing the deal flow.
+Regulatory checks are completed once, rather than as a repetitive task for each deal (although individual Issuers should conduct their own checks).
+Communication between parties becomes easier as it opens up a direct channel between the lead investor and startup (ideally the startup keeps up a regular dialogue with their shareholders to increase investor engagement).
+All documents and term sheets sit in one accessible place to assist with due diligence and managing the deal flow.

 To view our latest angel investment offer click here.